birdnet-team/birdnetTools/paper/paper.md

 ![Workflow of the birdnetTools R package. \label{fig:workflow}](./fig_workflow.png)

 # Acknowledgements
 The `birdnetTools` project was supported by the Michael Smith Foreign Study Supplements, funded by the Natural Sciences and Engineering Research Council of Canada (NSERC).
-We thank all members of the BirdNET team for their valuable contributions, and we are grateful to Connor Wood and Trey Ursillo for their insightful feedback in improving the package.
+We thank all members of the BirdNET team for their valuable contributions, and we are grateful to Connor M. Wood and Trey Ursillo for their insightful feedback in improving the package.

+The development of BirdNET is supported by the German Federal Ministry of Research, Technology and Space (FKZ 01|S22072), the German Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (FKZ 67KI31040E), the German Federal Ministry of Economic Affairs and Energy (FKZ 16KN095550), the Deutsche Bundesstiftung Umwelt (project 39263/01) and the European Social Fund.

 # References